 :: Set clearly defined guidelines about when you will stop for breaks

 A 2-4 year old who is just learning to be toilet-trained?
 Yeah – you stop whenever they SAY “I need to go” (unless the say that every time they see a green sign on the highway, which is a WHOLE other story).
-If one of you just wants to “get there” and thinks that a hot dog while pumping gas is a perfectly acceptable meal, and the other wants to go in to a restaurant, sit down and be served a meal….then figure that out BEFORE you leave the house.
-Does he like to stop at every outlet mall and you want to stop to see the World’s Largest Ball of Twine?
+If one of you just wants to “get there” and thinks that a hot dog while pumping gas is a perfectly acceptable meal, and the other wants to go in to a restaurant, sit down and be served a meal….then figure that out BEFORE you leave the house (especially to avoid fighting about the decision to stop in front of your children).
+Does he like to stop at every outlet mall and you want to stop to see the World's Largest Ball of Twine?
 Plan your route beforehand, along with any possible diversions and agree on them before you hit the road!

 :: Think about making the ride the main part of the vacation